 Montenegro will need to build some additional electricity capacity in the coming years, in order to be able to phase out the existing Pljevlja coal plant, but this should be possible with the use of solar PV and wind.
 Different sources cite varying levels of potential, but all show that a significant expansion of capacity is possible.

 Montenegro has great potential for reducing demand through more efficient energy use.
 According to IEA statistics, Montenegro’s energy intensity has been falling slightly in recent years but is still more than twice that of the EU-28.
-Inefficient practices such as using electrical heaters and air conditioning for heating are widespread.
+Inefficient practices such as using electrical heaters for heating are widespread.

 More on coal in the Balkans

 Yesterday the Federation of Bosnia and Herzegovina’s Parliament voted to extend the lifetime of the antiquated Tuzla 4 and Kakanj 5 coal units, in clear breach of the Energy Community Treaty.
 The move condemns the public to yet more lethal air pollution.